-If I were to tell you, we are responsible for our own stress, you’d probably laugh, point the finger at me or shrug my comment off altogether.
-You may even get cross at the sheer thought, after all, who wants to be told they are the reason for their own stress.
+If someone were to tell you that you are responsible for your own stress, you would probably laugh or shrug it off.
+You may even get cross, after all who wants to be told they are the reason for their own stress?

-Although knowing this may be seen as negative, it’s actually quite constructive.
-Anything that shows us and makes us aware is always a good thing, but we will need to make ourselves aware of how and where our stressors are coming from, for us to acknowledge and accept that we can do something about it.
+This may be seen as something negative, but it’s actually quite constructive.
+Anything that makes us self-aware is a good thing, but we must also make ourselves aware of where our stressors are coming from, so that we acknowledge and accept we can do something about those.
+Addressing stress is important.